Irfankhan1234-amk/house-price-prediction-ml/README.md

-# house-price-prediction-ml
-House price prediction using data analysis, visualization, and machine learning (King County dataset)

-🏠 House Price Prediction Project

-In this project, I worked with the King County housing dataset to understand how different house features affect price.
-The goal was to explore the data, visualize important patterns, and build machine learning models to predict house prices.

-📊 What I did in this project

-1. Loaded and cleaned the dataset using Pandas

-2. Handled missing values in important columns like bedrooms and bathrooms

-3. Performed exploratory data analysis to understand feature distributions

-4. Checked correlations to see which factors influence house prices the most

-5. Built regression models (Linear Regression and Ridge Regression)

-6. Used polynomial features and pipelines to improve prediction accuracy

-7. Evaluated models using train-test split

-📈 Observations

-1. Houses with larger living area generally have higher prices

-2. Waterfront homes tend to be more expensive compared to non-waterfront ones

-3. Features like grade and location showed strong influence on price

-4. Adding polynomial features improved model performance slightly

-🛠 Tools & Libraries

-Python, Pandas, NumPy, Seaborn, Matplotlib, Scikit-learn
+# House Price Prediction using Machine Learning

+This project analyzes housing data from King County, USA and builds regression models to predict house prices based on property features.

+---

+## Project Overview

+The objective of this project is to understand how different house attributes influence sale prices and to develop machine learning models that can accurately predict house prices.

+The workflow includes data cleaning, exploratory data analysis (EDA), feature correlation analysis, model building, and performance evaluation.

+---

+## Dataset

+The dataset used in this project is the King County housing dataset, which contains information about house sales in King County, USA.

+It includes features such as:
+- Bedrooms
+- Bathrooms
+- Living area (sqft_living)
+- Waterfront
+- Grade
+- Latitude and Longitude
+- Basement area
+- Year built
+- And other structural attributes

+---

+## Project Workflow

+### 1. Data Loading and Cleaning
+- Loaded the dataset using Pandas
+- Checked data types and summary statistics
+- Handled missing values in key columns

+### 2. Exploratory Data Analysis
+- Visualized feature distributions
+- Plotted relationships between important variables
+- Analyzed the distribution of house prices

+### 3. Feature Correlation Analysis
+- Examined correlations between house features and price
+- Identified influential variables such as living area and grade

+### 4. Model Building
+- Implemented Linear Regression
+- Applied Ridge Regression for regularization
+- Used Polynomial Features to capture non-linear relationships
+- Built pipelines for structured and clean model training

+### 5. Model Evaluation
+- Performed train-test split
+- Evaluated models using R² score
+- Compared performance across different models

+---

+## Key Observations

+- Houses with larger living areas tend to have higher prices.
+- Waterfront properties are generally more expensive.
+- Features such as grade and location strongly influence house prices.
+- Polynomial features slightly improved prediction accuracy.
+- Ridge Regression helped reduce overfitting.

+---

+## Models Used

+- Linear Regression
+- Ridge Regression
+- Polynomial Ridge Regression

+---

+## Technologies Used

+- Python
+- Pandas
+- NumPy
+- Matplotlib
+- Seaborn
+- Scikit-learn

+---

+## Conclusion

+This project demonstrates a complete regression workflow including data preprocessing, exploratory analysis, model development, regularization, and evaluation.
+It highlights how feature engineering and regularization techniques improve predictive performance in real-world datasets.